tmpk13/pen-wire-wrapping-tool/README.md

 # pen-wire-wrapping-tool

+For 30 ga wire this works well.
+It can do 28 ga but nearby pins will cause issues.

 # 1st version
 This works fine but if used close to other pins the end will get caught and cut the wire.
 Making the hole a 45 degree angle helps some.
 Really need a way to keep the pin straight up and down.